 We've used it since 2012.

-We've deployed it campus wide and currently have >50K active users.
-We are a very large deployment.
+We've deployed it campus wide and currently have nearly 100K active users - a very large deployment.
 We have not had any issues with scalability from the user perspective.
 That's been rock solid.
 However, we have had scale issues with the admin console.
 With our number of users, sometimes reports can't complete or queries take a very long time.
+Box is addressing that now with new reporting technology.

 Excellent.
 Our dedicated Customer Success Manager is very attentive and very committed to giving us a good experience with Box.